holyjak/static-jsfexpression-validator/README.md

 ---

-- full JSF 1.2+ support:
-    - Facelets (the Facelets page says it has compile-type EL validation?!)
-    - support EL functions (not just 'function tolerance' as implemented now)

-- run Sonar & Findbugs ???

-- FIX: MethodFakingFunctionMapper currently allows only 1 arity for a function, i.e. not having the same fun name with different number of arguments

-- add (more) example JSF page
-    - methid binding with params in JSF 2.?
 - test with various JSF projects ?
 - better error msgs - see below
  => make it clear the solution is st. like propertyTypeOverrides.put("bean.listProperty.*",  TheElementType.class);
-- check JavaDoc, remove/correct references to refactored functionality

 ---

+- TagJsfVariableResolvers:
+  1. Pass declared local vars to all resolvers, not only dataTable
+  2. Allow a tag to declare multiple local vars and add them to dataTable/ui:repeat
+- full JSF 1.2+ support: support EL functions (not just 'function tolerance' as implemented now)
+- Current limitation in Facelets: No way to detect what is value or Method expression => we try value first and method next, should autodetect somehow, min. for the standard tags and let users delcare it
+- FIX: MethodFakingFunctionMapper currently allows only 1 arity for a function, i.e. not having the same fun name with different number of arguments
 - don't mock implementations of Map/Collection, instantiate them instead (eg ArrayList)
 - consider using more modern jasper for JSF2.x than 6.0.29 used in 1.2
 - consider parallelization (take ~30s for our 200 pages on my PC)